 - Create an NFS Proxy resource inside the service group.
-This Proxy resource points to the actual NFS resource that is configured on the system. - 2 If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export. - Refer to Storage agents in the Cluster ServerBundled Agents Reference Guide for details. - Create an NFSRestart resource.
-Set the Lower attribute of this NFSRestart resource to 1.
+This Proxy resource points to the actual NFS resource that is configured on the system. - If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export. - If the backing store for the NFS exports is configured using LVM, configure the LVMVolumeGroup resource and Mount resources for the mount points that you want to export. - Refer to Storage agents in the Cluster ServerBundled Agents Reference Guide for details. - Create an NFSRestart resource.
+Set the Lower attribute of this NFSRestart 3 resource to 1.
 Ensure that NFSRes attribute points to the NFS resource configured on the system. - For NFS lock recovery, make sure that the NFSLockFailover attribute and the LocksPathName attribute have appropriate values.
 The NFSRestart resource depends on the Mount resources that you have configured for this service group.
-The NFSRestart resource gets rid of preonline and postoffline triggers for NFS.

-- Create a Share resource.
+The NFSRestart resource gets rid of preonline and postoffline triggers for NFS. - Create a Share resource.
 Set the PathName attribute to the mount point that you want to export.
 In case of multiple shares, create multiple Share resources with different values for their PathName attributes.
-All the Share resources that are configured in the service group need to have dependency on the NESRestart resource that has a value of 1 for its Lower attribute. - Create an IP resource.
-The value of the Address attribute for this IP resource 5 is used to mount the NFS exports on the client systems.
+All the Share resources that are configured in the service group need to have dependency on the NFSRestart resource that has a value of 1 for its Lower attribute. - Create an IP resource.
+The value of the Address attribute for this IP resource is used to mount the NFS exports on the client systems.
 Make the IP resource depend on the Share resources that are configured in the service group. - Create a DNS resource if you want NFS lock recovery.
 The DNS resource depends on the IP resource.
-Refer to the sample configuration on how to configure the DNS resource. - 7 Create an NFSRestart resource.
+Refer to the sample configuration on how to configure the DNS resource. - Create an NFSRestart resource.
 Set the NFSRes attribute to the NFS resource (nfs) that is configured on the system.
 Set the value of the Lower attribute for this NFSRestart resource to 0.
 Make the NFSRestart resource depend on the IP resource or the DNS resource to use NFS lock recovery.